Téji Savanier: Nîmes

-Return to Montpellier
+Montpellier

 In July 2019, Savanier returned to Montpellier for an estimated €10 million fee, a club record.
 He became a key part of the team under manager Michel Der Zakarian.

 After the retirement of 43-year-old club veteran Vitorino Hilton, Savanier succeeded him as captain of Montpellier in 2021.
 In December that year, he was UNFP Player of the Month for his two goals and two assists.

+In June 2022, with one year remaining of his contract, Savanier extended it to 2026.
+He had been of interest to Nice and Lyon.
+The 2022–23 season was his most prolific with 12 goals, starting with two on the opening day in a 3–2 home win over Troyes.
+He was sent off three times over the campaign; the third, in a 1–0 home win against Rennes on 23 April, earned him a three-match ban.

 International career

 Savanier was named as one of three overage players for the French Olympic team for the 2020 tournament in Japan.
 In the second group game, he scored the added-time winner in a 4–3 victory over South Africa.

+In March 2021, Savanier gave an interview to France Bleu in which he said he could equally play for Algeria – where his grandfather was born – as for France.
+He later clarified that his only wish was to play for France.

 Personal life

-Born in Montpellier to a Romani family, Savanier still lives with his parents in Figuerolles, a banlieue of the city.
+Born in Montpellier to a Romani family, Savanier lives near his family in Figuerolles, a district of the city.
 When he played for Arles, one hour away, he rented with his mother.